French Frigate Shoals Airport

 French Frigate Shoals Airport is a private use airport on Tern Island in French Frigate Shoals, a coral atoll, in Hawaii, United States.
 It is owned by the United States Fish and Wildlife Service, as part of the Hawaiian Islands National Wildlife Refuge.

 Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned HFS by the FAA but has no designation from the IATA (which assigned HFS to Hagfors Airport in Hagfors, Sweden).

 The airfield was completed in 1943 by the Seabees from the Naval Base Hawaii, and used from that time into the 21st century supporting a wide variety of activities at the French Frigate shoals.
-During WW2 the airstrip provided an emergency landing for various aircraft, including a twin-engine transport aircraft that was close to ditching in the ocean with over 30 passengers but was able to land safely at the airport.
+During World War II the airstrip provided an emergency landing for various aircraft, including a twin-engine transport aircraft that was close to ditching in the ocean with over 30 passengers but was able to land safely at the airport.

 Before it was constructed in WWII, only seaplanes landed at the French Frigate shoals lagoons, or it had to be visited by boat.
 The runway is no longer maintained after the NFWS left Tern island in 2012, and there is danger to collide with birds due to large amount of birds in French Frigate Shoals.
-Its only available for emergencies or prior permission from the United States government.
+It's only available for emergencies or with prior permission from the United States government.